BRP Lolinato To-ong: History

 In 2019, the Philippine Navy raised a requirement to procure a new class of coastal patrol interdiction craft (CPIC) that would be missile-capable and are based on Israel's Shaldag V patrol boat design, and would replace the Tomas Batilo-class fast attack crafts that have been retired in service.

 A contract was signed between the (DND), Israel Shipyards Ltd. and Israeli Ministry of Defense on 9 February 2021, with the Notice to Proceed to start the effectivity of the contract released on 27 April 2021.

+The second boat of the class, the Lolinato To-ong (902), was launched on 26 June 2022.
+The boat arrived in the Philippines together with its sistership Nestor Acero (901) in early September 2022, and was christened as the BRP Lolinato To-ong (PG-902) on 6 September 2022.
+Both boats were commissioned with the Philippine Navy on 28 November 2022 and was assigned with the Littoral Combat Force.
+These were the first two ships delivered and commissioned out of nine initial Fast Attack Interdiction Crafts ordered by the Philippine Navy for this project.

-The second boat of the class, the BRP Lolinato To-ong (PG-902), was launched on 27 June 2022, and became the basis for the class' name.
-The hull number's use of "PG" indicates that the boats are classified as Patrol Gunboats based on Philippine Navy's naming classification standards.
+The hull number's use of "PG" indicates that the boats are classified as Patrol Gunboats based on Philippine Navy's 2016 naming classification standards.

 Design

 Armament

 The ship class was designed to carry one bow-mounted Mk.44 Bushmaster II autocannon mounted on Rafael Typhoon Mk 30-C remote-controlled weapon station, and two M2HB Browning 12.7 mm/50-cal. heavy machine guns mounted on Rafael Mini Typhoon remote-controlled weapon stations.

-It is also one of the few ships of the class that has a Rafael Typhoon MLS-NLOS missile launcher for Spike-NLOS surface-to-surface missiles, which is its primary weapon system that provides a combat reach of up to 25 kilometers (16 miles).
+It is also one of the few ships of the class that did not have a Rafael Typhoon MLS-NLOS missile launcher for Spike-NLOS surface-to-surface missiles upon its commissioning, although the boat was fitted for the missile launcher there are plans to integrate such weapon in the future.